rishavgiri6/RishavTwitter/README.md

 - [x] Add more tests
 - [ ] Refactoring and like functionality
 - [ ] UI updation

+##Future Integrations:
+Quote a Tweet: One of the most used aspects of Twitter is retweets with comments.
+To do that, users can click the retweet icon in the app then select the person you want to retweet.
+A retweet is used to appreciate one’s tweet and agrees with them.

+Create lists: Users can create a list with people they often chat or view.
+These lists appear on a separate tab so that users can check it as and when they require it.
+These lists can be changed to the public or private view.

+Tagging users: If a particular tweet is related to the users, they can be tagged in the tweet.
+So once the tweet goes live, the tagged members are notified.

+Pining tweet: Users can pin tweets in the Twitter clone app, and then it will appear on top of the profile.
+People usually use this feature to gain more attention to a particular link or tweet.

+Website cards: Users can post links as images through these web card features.
+Other users are navigated to the connected website when they click on it.

 ## License

 MIT License